 Everyone knows a woman who is having a hard time.
-She may be your sister, your mother, your daughter, a friend or a stranger.
+She may be your neighbor, a friend or a stranger.

 Most of us don’t have the means to provide the help these women need.
-Sarah Christina is a women owned wine company that is helping.
-25% of Sarah Christina wine profits are used to support women facing hardship.
-Please help spread the word so more women can benefit.
+Sarah Christina is a women owned wine company that is providing a solution: 25% of Sarah Christina profits support women facing hardship.

 The 2019 women receiving funds